 Click on the pictures to the left and below to find where to purchase what we recommended.

-Food and Water Bowls - Please make sure you purchase food and water bowls that are NOT connected.
-Purchase bowls that are separate from each other.
+When purchasing bowls we recommend ones that are NOT connected and that are separate from each other.
 When the bowls are connected, the puppies love to splash the water or dig in the food and everything gets a little messy.
 When the bowls are separated from each other they tend not to make a big mess.
 Any kind of bowl will be fine.
-Make sure at least once a week you wash/clean their food and water bowls.
+Also we recommend at least once a week you wash and clean their food and water bowls.

-Harness and/or Collar and a Leash - We recommend using a harness and leash.
-We recommend using a harness on small breed dogs because they can easily slip out of a collar and a harness prevents them from getting choked as bad.
-Any collar and/ or harness and leash will be fine.
-Just make sure to get your puppy used to walking on a leash at a young age so that you do not have to worry about it when you need them to behave when they are older while being on a leash, like when you are going to the Vet's or the pet store.
+We recommend using a harness and leashes on small breed dogs because they can easily slip out of a collar so a harness prevents them from getting choked as easily.
+Any collar and/or harness with a leash will be fine.
+Just make sure to get your puppy used to walking on a leash at a young age so that they will be trained to walk with you instead of against you.

-Toys and Teething chews/toys - The more toys the better!!!
+The more toys the better!!!
 Get all types and all sizes.
-Keep one half of them up and the other half your puppy can play with.
 Clean your puppies toys every two to four weeks.
-When you are cleaning the dirty toys this is a good time to rotate the toys and give them their clean toys.
 Also, make sure to get toys that are for teething.
 A few good brands of teething toys are called, Kong, Nylabone and Petstages.
 Make sure to always purchase toys that are safe for your puppies."Safe toys" mean that they do not have any buttons, zippers, hard eyeballs, beads or anything that could be easily chewed off and swallowed.
-You do not want to worry about your puppy swallowing any of those pieces off of a toy that could potentially kill them or cost you a lot of money at the vets if it needs to be surgically removed.
+You do not want to worry about your puppy swallowing any of those pieces off of a toy that could potentially harm them.

 The Puppy Cuddle Pal has a microwavable buckwheat packet in it that soothes your puppy by being warm and cuddly.
 It stays warm for about 45 minutes.